IE-555/final-project-dshinde99/README.md

 plt.show()
 ```

-* Creates a pie chart showing the distribution of the top genres
+* Create a pie chart showing the distribution of the top genres

 ```
 #Pie chart